First Jan. 6 defendant pleads guilty to seditious conspiracy in Capitol attack

 Five other Oath Keepers, apart from the 11 charged with seditious conspiracy, have already pleaded guilty and agreed to cooperate with the government.
 But James is the first to plead to sedition, a rarely used and politically significant crime of conspiring against the U.S. government.

 James did not make any statements in court other than to answer the judge’s questions.
-No sentencing date was set, which is often done to enable defendants to provide their cooperation first.
+No sentencing date was set, which Assistant U.S. Attorney Troy Edwards Jr. said was done to enable James to provide his cooperation before the hearing.

 The plea marks the first successful use of a sedition charge by federal prosecutors in decades.
 Federal law defines seditious conspiracy as two or more people who “conspire to overthrow, put down, or to destroy by force the Government of the United States,” or act “by force to prevent, hinder, or delay the execution of any law of the United States.”